klueless-project-management/project-management/517-match-ICT-needs-with-the-strategic-direction-of-the-organisation/assessment-knowledge-go-air-part1.md

 7 .
 Implementing the customer loyalty program will involve some difficulties for both ICT systems and Go-Air business as a whole.

+> (Hint: Think from the perspective of the significance of ICT in today’s business environment)

+- Problem 1:
-- Promblem1: How easy will it be to create bespoke integrations with our CMS and Logistics platforms.
+  - How easy will it be to create bespoke integrations with our CMS and Logistics platforms.
 Plus integration with partners
+- Problem 2
-- Promblem2: New roles and responsibilities will need to be created in the marketing department related to loyalty programs and partnership relationships.
+  - New roles and responsibilities will need to be created in the marketing department related to loyalty programs and partnership relationships.